MrDrMcCoy/bblib/README.md

     - `prunner -t 6 -c gzip FILE FILE FILE`
     - `find . -type f | prunner -c gzip -t 8`
   - Arguments:
     - `-c`: Command to prepend to each job line.
-If you do `-c gzip` and pipe in or suffix `prunner` with more lines, the resulting bachground command will be `gzip $JOBLINE`.
+If you do `-c gzip` and pipe in or suffix `prunner` with more lines, the resulting background command will be `gzip $JOBLINE`.
     - `-t`: Threads to use.
 Default is 8.
 You can alternately set the `THREADS` environment variable.
   - Notes: The number of jobs to run concurrently is controlled by the `THREADS` variable.